Special tool

 10 | - | RSM |

-At low engine speeds, the PCM activates the vane position solenoid valve to provide vacuum access.
-The vacuum diaphragm unit moves the adjusting ring so that the blades are set at a low slip angle.
-The small intake cross-section that is created for the exhaust gas flow allows the turbocharger boost pressure to rise quickly and easily at low engine speeds.
+At low engine speeds, the PCM activates the vane position control solenoid valve to provide access for vacuum.
+The vacuum diaphragm unit moves the adjusting ring so that the vanes are set at a small sliding angle.
+The small inlet cross-section created for exhaust gas flow allows turbocharger boost pressure to build up quickly and easily at low engine speeds.

 Pos. | Spare Part No | Name |